herambchaudhari4121/geomoose-website/source/faq.rst

 Is GeoMoose Open Source?
 How Open?
 ----------------------------------

 GeoMoose *is* Open Source!
 It is both *free* as in beer and *free* as in freedom.
-In fact, GeoMoose is an `OSGeo Project <https://www.osgeo.org/projects/geomoose/>`_ which means that GeoMoose has been vetted for Open-ness and sustainability.
+In fact, GeoMoose is an `OSGeo Project <https://www.osgeo.org/projects/geomoose/>`_ which means that GeoMoose has been vetted for openness and sustainability.
 GeoMoose is released under a MIT-style license: :doc:`info/license`.
 Development happens in the open on our `GitHub <https://github.com/geomoose>`_ page and on our :doc:`info/mailing_lists`.

 What do I need to run GeoMoose?